 YOUR PERSONAL INFORMATION - GENERAL DATA PROTECTION REGULATION (GDPR)

-GDPR is bringing in new legal protection for personal information from May 2018.
+GDPR brought in new legal protection for personal information from May 2018.
 This tells you what personal information I gather via my website, why, and what your rights are.

 Therapist’s Name- Hazel Hunt